wanyoike-max/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Script 7 shows us how to draw a diagonal line in the terminal

 * Script 8 shows us how to print a square followed by a new line

+* Script 9 shows us how to print number s from 1 to 100 with multiples of 3 , 5 and 15